jucarozu/condormkt-app/README.md

-# CondorMKT - App Client
+# CondorMKT - Client App

-A little web app for create your own MarketPlace (like Amazon) - App Client.
+A little web app for create your own MarketPlace (like Amazon) - Client App.

 ## Requirements